naoshibaikyu/superbuddn/epilogues/incorrect2.md

 %

-Scruffy: I bet you can’t make a sentence without the letter “A”!
+Scruffy Happy: I bet you can’t make a sentence without the letter “A”!

 Tikiman: You thought you just did something there, didn’t you?
 Well, sorry to burst your bubble, but numerous sentences could be constructed without employing the first letter of the English lexicon.